 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

-- Call (970) 498-6300 or visit the Larimer County Department of Human Services at 1501 Blue Spruce Drive in Fort Collins for information or applications for food stamps and other basic assistance programs.
+- Call 970-498-6300 or visit the Larimer County Department of Human Services at 1501 Blue Spruce Drive in Fort Collins for information or applications for food assistance and other basic assistance programs.

 - Expanded Food and Nutrition Education Program (EFNEP), CSU Extension Office